In this article:

 Here's a radical idea: What if you could join an organization that pools people's money, uses it to make loans and extend credit affordably, offers a range of banking services and never takes a profit?
 If you like this idea, you might like a credit union.

 Credit unions have provided an alternative to traditional banking for more than a century, and more than 120 million Americans belong to one today.
 Still, many people find credit unions a little mysterious.
 What is a credit union?
 How do you join one?
+What are the benifits of a credit union?
 Let's break it down.

 What Is a Credit Union?